 The eight external and four internal analog signals are selected as the channel for conversion by the analog input multiplexer.
-The input multiplexer is a break-before-make type to reduce input-to-input noise injection resulting from channel switching as shown in Figure 23-2.
+The input multiplexer is a break-before-make type to reduce input-to-input noise injection that can result from channel switching (see Figure 23-2).
 The input multiplexer is also a T-switch to minimize the coupling between channels.
-Channels that are not selected are isolated from the A/D and the intermediate node is connected to analog ground $(AV{ss})$ so that the stray capacitance is grounded to help eliminate crosstalk.
+Channels that are not selected are isolated from the A/D, and the intermediate node is connected to analog ground (AV{SS}) so that the stray capacitance is grounded to help eliminate crosstalk.